 For optimum results use the exercises listed below, do three sets of each exercise.
 The number of repetitions should be 12, 10 and 8 in each consecutive set.
 Keep adding weight as you go to the next set.

-• Barbell curls - The barbell curls are quite similar to the standard dumbbell curls, but instead of using a dumbbell, you'll use a barbell.
+- Barbell Curls– Regular barbell curls are quite similar to the standard dumbbell curls.
+Instead of using a dumbbell, you’ll use a barbell.
 This exercise will have to be done standing up.
 There can be three kinds of grips in the barbell curls.
 In the close grip, both your hands are at the center of the bar.
 In the normal grip, the hands are placed at shoulder width, and in the wide grip, the hands are placed at double your shoulder width.
 Hold the barbells to your front and lift them up in a straight arc such that the bar touches your chest.
 Keep your back straight and avoid swinging your body.
 Your arms should do all the work.
-You can start exercising you biceps now that you know how to build big arms!
+You can start exercising your biceps now that you know how to build big arms!

-• Front Pulley pulldowns - For the triceps, you can use the pulleys in two ways.
+- Front Pulley Pulldowns– For the triceps, you can use the pulleys in two ways.
 In the first technique, stand up straight and keep your elbows tucked tightly to your sides.
-Now grab the pulley bar with both hands and keeping your upper arms frozen, bring down your forearms in an arc.
-The motion will be like a pumping motion, but your arms shouldn't move from elbow upwards.
+Now grab the pulley bar with both hands and keep your upper arms frozen.
+Now bring down your forearms in an arc.
+The motion will be like a pumping motion.
+Your arms shouldn’t move from elbow upwards.

-• Dumbbell tricep curls - Hold the dumbbell in one hand and bring behind your head such that it forms an L shape, with your biceps touching your ear.
+- Dumbbell Tricep Curls– Hold the dumbbell in one hand and bring behind your head such that it forms an L shape.
+Your biceps should be touching your ear.
 Now use your tricep muscles to lift the dumbbell in an arc above your head.
 Your arm from the elbow to the shoulder should not move.
 You should feel pressure in your triceps if you do this correctly.

-• Barbell tricep curls - Grip a barbell with both hands (keep your hands apart at your shoulder width) and bring it over your head and behind it.
-Your hands should be in an L shape, and your biceps should be touching your ears.
+- Barbell Tricep Curls– Grip a barbell with both hands (keep your hands apart at your shoulder width).
+Bring it over your head and behind it.
+Your hands should be in an L shape.
+Your biceps should be touching your ears.
 Now lift the barbell in an arc over your head using your triceps without moving your upper arms.

 Exercises For Forearms

-• Reverse hand barbell lifts - This exercise is done standing up.
-This exercise is similar to the barbell curls for biceps, but instead of facing upwards, the palms face downwards when you grip the barbell.
+- Reverse Hand Barbell Lifts– This exercise is done standing up.
+This exercise is similar to the barbell curls for biceps.
+Instead of facing upwards, the palms face downwards when you grip the barbell.
 This is also very good for the forearms.

 You can start exercising now and build those larger than life arms that you can show off, and why not?
 You worked hard for it!
 Share your knowledge with others and tell them how to build big arms!